-3.3.1 Description of CO2 retrievals (CO2 GO5 OCFP)
+3.3.1 Description of CO2 retrievals (CO2_GOS_OCFP)

 The retrievals for Carbon Dioxide use a state structure that represents the atmosphere, surface and instrument.
-The state vector of our retrieval consists of a 20-level profile for the CO_2 VMRs, 20-level profiles of the extinction coefficients for two aerosol types and for cirrus, scaling factors for H_2O VMR and temperature profiles, surface albedo and a spectral shift/stretch.
-A 2^{nd} order polynomial is also retrieved for the albedo to allow for a spectrally dependent albedo.
+The state vector of our retrieval consists of a 20-level profile for the CO2 VMRs, 20-level profiles of the extinction coefficients for two aerosol types and for cirrus, scaling factors for H2O VMR and temperature profiles, surface albedo and a spectral shift/stretch.
+A 2nd order polynomial is also retrieved for the albedo to allow for a spectrally dependent albedo.
 In addition, over land SIF is also retrieved.
 In total, our retrieval state vector presently consists of 97 elements for glint cases and 98 elements for land cases, as shown in Table 2.
-The parameters listed in that table are discussed in sections 2.1 and 2.2.
+The parameters listed in that table are discussed in sections 2.1 and 2.2, except for SIF and zero-level-offset, that are discussed in section 3.2.